 - Serving data to customers in a managed and performance-minded way

-- Preventing the need to duplicate data in a dataflow and an imported dataset
+- Preventing the need to duplicate data in a dataflow and an imported semantic model

 To use DirectQuery with dataflows, you must explicitly toggle the enhanced compute engine to On in dataflow settings.
 You must then refresh the dataflow before it can be consumed in DirectQuery mode.